bitegarden/bitegarden.github.io/_posts/2025-07-09-new-sonarqube-control-center-version-1-6_en.md

 • View aggregated statistics by language, lines of code, or analysis date.

-• Perform bulk actions such as tagging and modifying projects.
+• Perform bulk actions like tagging projects.

 • Manage users and resolved hotspots without comments.